Class is in Session: Marketing Tips to Increase College Enrollment

 Online college presence should be mobile-friendly

 Regardless of how attractive and informative a college’s website might be, there will be a loss of interest if the site has not been adapted for optimization on mobile devices.
 Like many people, high school students are checking for information when they are on the go.
-Should they get the sudden idea to learn about a college prospect while they are in transit—and its website is not mobile-friendly, that college will likely a friend.
+Should they get the sudden idea to learn about a college possibility while they are in transit—and its website is not mobile-friendly, that college will likely lose the interest of these students.
 Taking the need for mobile one step further…

 The power—and demand—for digital and voice search capability